-In order to administer groups, at least one Dimensions RM project must exist in the database and a project administrator must have logged onto the database.
-Only project administrators are allowed to modify group information.
+In order to administer groups, at least one Dimensions RM instance must exist in the database and an instance administrator must have logged onto the database.
+Only instance administrators are allowed to modify group information.

 Creating a New Group

 To create a new group: